 - The level of suspicion is further increased if the person is a heavy smoker, heavy alcohol drinker, aged over 45 years or male.

-- The National Institute for Health and Care Excellence (NICE) guidance on referral for suspected cancer recommends urgent referral for a person with:
+- The National Institute for Health and Care Excellence (NICE) guidance on referral for suspected cancer recommends urgent referral:

-- Unexplained ulceration of the oral mucosa, or mass persisting for more than three weeks.
+- By a doctor for unexplained ulceration in the oral cavity lasting for more than three weeks.

 - Tests are not usually necessary in immunocompetent people, as history and examination will usually confirm the diagnosis.

 - Viral culture from swabs of lesions has been considered the gold standard but is limited by the short time period of viral shedding and the relatively low number of viral particles present in samples.
 Also, positives increase 48 hours after the lesions have appeared.